Dvergar/awesome-haxe-gamedev/README.md

 # Awesome Haxe Game Development [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

-A curated list of game development resources for the new **[Haxe 4](https://haxe.org/)**, a high level strictly typed programming language which is used to produce cross-platform native code.
+A curated list of game development resources for **[Haxe 4](https://haxe.org/)**, a high level strictly typed programming language which is used to produce cross-platform native code.

 Feel free to update it.